Tackle Football Frequently Asked Questions (FAQ’s)

 A. Yes, gate fees are collected at each clubs home locations.

-A. You will be able to obtain a stamp at the gate before you leave the first game to allow you to reenter the second game at no charge.
+A. You will be able to obtain a stamp at the gate before you leave the first game to allow you to re-enter the second game at no charge.

 Q. After the season what equipment must I return.

-Upon completion of the season, you will need to return all your child’s issued equipment.
+Upon completion of the season, you will need to return all your Athlete’s issued equipment.
 Typically this included: Football Helmet, Shoulder Pads, 7-Piece Pad set, belt and game pants.
 Decals located on the side of the helmet are yours and can be removed as a keepsake upon completion of the season.
 Player equipment must be returned by December 1st.

 A. To avoid any late rental penalties, Football equipment must be returned to the BAYFA office no later than December 1st.
 In the event your child is entered into a post-season tournament which takes place after December 1st, exceptions to the equipment rental policies can and must be made in writing to the BA Youth Football office prior to December 1st.